 I took my annual leave (vacations) each year to consult around North America and was on the discovery team of one of the largest gold deposits ever found in North America: a deposit larger than the great Homestake mine.
 We found it in 1988 and it's finally scheduled for production in 2015 (maybe).
 Why so long?
 Well, there is a species known as a burrocrat - need I say more?

 When I left the WGS, all that was left was a sports caster who slept on his desk, a farmer who thought he was the reincarnated General Custer, an editor who never edited, a director who thought he was Napoleon, and - I kid you not, a real Chinese and Russian Commie (didn't realize Wyoming would hire Commies - what is this world coming to?).
 So, I left the job I loved and went to work as VP of US Exploration for an Australian diamond company.
 While working for the Aussies, I found a few hundred cryptovolcanic deposits in Colorado, Montana, and Wyoming, and got them an actual diamond mine, but the economic crisis of 2008 put the company out of business.
 Well, there goes another finder fee!
 If I could have collected all of the finder fees I was promised over the years, I would be able to buy the Wyoming Geological Survey and send all of the managers to a state institution.
 As it is, I can hardly pay for my 10 cups of coffee every morning.
 Guess everything has to do with timing.

-In 1975, Wyoming had jade.
-Today, it has jade, diamonds, pyrope garnet, almadine garnet, spessartine garnet, peridot, chromian diopside, Cape Ruby, Cape Emerald, blue barite, aquamarine, helidor, common opal, fire opal, precious opal, gold, iolite, ruby, sapphire, apatite, jasper, agate, onyx, epidote, kyanite and other gems.
-Where were all of these gemstones hiding?
-Well, I hope to tell you not only where they were hiding, but also how to find others in this website and in some books I'm working on.
+In 1975, Wyoming was the jade king.
+Today, Wyoming has jade, diamonds, pyrope garnet, almandine garnet, spessartine garnet, peridot, chromian diopside, Cape Ruby, Cape Emerald, blue barite, aquamarine, helidor, common opal, fire opal, precious opal, gold, iolite, ruby, sapphire, apatite, jasper, agate, onyx, epidote, kyanite and many other gems.
+Where were all of these gems hiding?
+Well, I hope to tell you not only where they were hiding, but also how to find others in this website and in books I'm working on.

 Well, got to go!
 Oh, by the way, you can get weekly tips on prospecting at the GemHunter's Facebook.
 And when you forget your rock-hammer, we provide you with tips on how to break those rocks without a hammer.